Welcome to Soul Fitness LA! Here's what you need to know to get started!

 Parking : Sorry we can't take PCH parking.
 FREE street parking on Ave D & E!
 Please park on West side (Beach side) of Ave-D or Ave-E and walk over to avoid busy PCH traffic.
 It's about 1 minute walk.
 Since we don't have a parking lot, we save PCH parking for the packaging store & music store next to us for their customers to transfer their big packages & equipments.

 Arrive early: Doors will be locked while the class is in session.
 The silent, uninterrupted time in the start of the class sets the tone & intension for the practice with a grounding posture.
 It's also unsafe for the body to jump right into the practice without a proper warm up.
+For our big classes: your reserved spot will be given away to those who arrive early to class if you are not present 15-10 minutes before class starts.

 Before Class: Register online for a class or arrive at least 15 minutes before the scheduled class to register in person.
 Be sure to say it's your first time and let the teacher know if you have any injuries he/she should know about!
 Some teachers provide light hands on adjustments, please let the teacher know before class if you rather not be touched during class your practice.